True Faith (song): Composition

 The song is composed in the key of D minor with an outro in G major.

 As is the case for many New Order songs of this period, the words in the title do not appear anywhere in the lyrics.

 The original lyrics included a verse that read "Now that we've grown up together/They're all taking drugs with me".
-Hague convinced Sumner to change the latter line to "They're afraid of what they see" because he was worried that otherwise it would not get played on the radio.
+Hague convinced Bernard Sumner to change the latter line to "They're afraid of what they see" because he was worried that otherwise it would not get played on the radio.
 When performing the song live, the band have usually used the original line.

 During a live performance in 1993 in Reading, Sumner replaced the first lines of the second verse with the lyrics "When I was a very small boy, Michael Jackson played with me.
 Now that we've grown up together, he's playing with my willy."
 This was a topical reference to the allegations of sexual abuse against the singer.